Includes airfare, hotel, tours, transfers, and baggage handling

 Day 11 – Victoria Falls, Zimbabwe:

 After transferring to the airport, check-in to your flight to Victoria Falls.
-After clearing immigration and customs (visa is issued upon arrival), meet your Zimbabwe representative for you transfer to the lodge.
-Later in the afternoon you will be transferred to the Zambezi River above the Falls for a serene sunset cruise aboard a luxury catamaran.
-Float along the river in the plush comfort of deep set couches, enjoying your cocktails and hors d’oeuvres.
+After clearing immigration and customs (visa is issued upon arrival), meet your Zimbabwe representative for your transfer to the lodge.
+Later in the afternoon, you will be transferred to the Zambezi River above the Falls for a serene sunset cruise aboard a luxury catamaran.
+Float along the river in the plush comfort of deep-set couches, enjoying your cocktails and hors d’oeuvres.
 As you sail upstream to watch the glorious sunset, you will see wild herds along the riverbanks getting their last drink of the night, and flocks of birds skim the waterline and soar off into the setting sun.
-Afterwards, return to the lodge for dinner.
+Afterward, return to the lodge for dinner.
 (B,D)

 Day 12 – Victoria Falls:

 After breakfast, you will be collected for your tour of The Falls.
 One of the Seven Natural Wonders of the World, Victoria Falls is as magnificent as it is powerful.
 Throughout the morning you will move to several different vantage points to get a perspective of just how spectacular The Falls are.
 The thunderous noise as millions of gallons of water surge over the precipice into a series of narrow gorges truly provides one of Nature’s most spectacular shows.
 After your visit to the Falls, you will continue to an interactive visit to a local village where you can learn about traditional Zimbabwean life and culture.
 Back at the hotel, freshen up before dinner – a unique culinary event nestled in the Gusu Forest!
 Experience local customs, cuisines, and delight in a performance of folkloric singers and dances.
 (B,D)